Places

 Is dreaming about underground a bad sign?

-Dreaming about underground spaces is not inherently negative.
-It may indicate a need for self-exploration or confronting hidden emotions.
-Many people find these dreams can lead to personal growth.
+Dreaming about being underground is not inherently negative.
+It often reflects introspection or exploration of the subconscious, which can lead to personal growth.

 02